-Our plan to address economic recovery needs and opportunities for downtown Austin
+Addressing economic recovery needs and opportunities for downtown

 The Downtown Austin Alliance and Downtown Austin Alliance Foundation dedicated months to conducting targeted research and to solicit input through focused workshops with our board, staff and an array of community stakeholders.
 The result is the articulation of focused, urgent short-term strategies and long-term goals that promote ongoing growth and enhanced resilience.
 This Roadmap to Recovery and Resilience supplements but does not replace prior organizational commitments.

 A Collaborative Process